shmuelie/MonoGame.Js/README.md

 * Because textures are loaded asynchronously you just load content in loadContent and then in contentLoaded do any logic based on that content.
 * There is no TimeSpan object, instead just plain milliseconds are used.
-So for example you instead of gameTime.elapsedGameTime it's gameTime.elapsedGameMilliseconds.
+So for example instead of gameTime.elapsedGameTime it's gameTime.elapsedGameMilliseconds.
 * Remember that Point, Vector2, and Matrix are all copy by ref not copy by value.